Cohomology jump loci and absolute sets for singular varieties

 be the wedge with the tautological element $\omega_t\in E\otimes E^\vee\subset E\otimes A_n$.
 We show that the map $\phi_n$ is a morphism of $\C$MHS.
 Let $V_1 = H^{i-1}\oplus H^i$ and $V_2 = H^i\oplus H^{i+1}$.
 The cup-product corresponds to a morphism $\phi: E\otimes V_1\to V_2$ of $\C$MHS.
 Tensoring $\phi$ with $A_n$ we get a morphism

 Fixing the tautological element (which is of type $(0,0)$) in the summand $E\otimes E^\vee\subset E\otimes A_n$, we get a morphism of $\C$MHS

 and $\phi_n$ is obtained by extending $A_n$-linearly:

 where the first map is (\ref{eq}) tensored with $A_n$ and the second map is obtained by tensoring the identity on $V_2$ with the multiplication map $A_n \otimes A_n \to A_n$.
 This shows that $\phi_n$ is a morphism of $\C$MHS.
 In down to earth terms, this means that the map between the free $A_n$-modules in (\ref{map}) can be given by a matrix with elements in $E^\vee$ that are pure of some bidegree.
 By \cite[Corollary 2.5 and \S 7]{BW15} the ideal $J_n := J\otimes \widehat{R}/\fm^n$, corresponding to the $n$-th infinitesimal neighborhood of $0$ in $Z$, is the ideal generated by the coefficients of this matrix.
-Since the coefficients are pure w.r.t. the bigrading, $J_n$ is compatible with the bigrading. \end{proof}
+Since the coefficients are pure with respect to the bigrading, $J_n$ is compatible with the bigrading. \end{proof}